Rugby union in Australia: 1900s to 1940s

 Australia played its first test against New Zealand in 1903 in front of a crowd of 30,000 at the Sydney Cricket Ground.
 In 1907, Australia again played New Zealand, at the same venue as the 1903 match, with crowd numbers reaching 50,000.
 This figure would not be surpassed again in Australian rugby union until after the game turned professional.

 The British Isles team visited Australia in 1904 and 1908, and at the 1908 Summer Olympics, the Australian team defeated England to win the gold medal in rugby.
+That same year, the New South Wales Rugby League broke away from the NSWRU, with the Queensland Rugby League following suit from the QRU in 1909.

 An event that was to greatly shape rugby union's future in Australia was the onset of World War I in 1914.
 Rugby competitions were suspended due to an overwhelmingly high percentage of rugby players enlisting to serve in the Australian Imperial Force.

 The enlistment of rugby players was so quick and extensive that, by 1915, a Sydney newspaper reported: "According to figures prepared by Mr W. W. Hill, secretary of the New South Wales Rugby Union, 197 out of 220 regular first grade players are on active service, or 90 percent."

 Weakened by the loss of its players to the war effort, the Queensland Rugby Union was dissolved in 1919.
 It was not until 1928 that the union was re-formed and the Brisbane clubs and Great Public Schools returned to playing the rugby union code.

 In 1931, Charles Bathurst, 1st Viscount Bledisloe, as Governor of New Zealand, donated a sporting trophy called the Bledisloe Cup for competition between Australia and New Zealand.
 The first game was held that year at Eden Park, though the official start of the competition is disputed between that game and the 1932 New Zealand tour to Australia.

 Until the late 1940s, the administration of the Australian team, including all tours, was handled by New South Wales, being the senior union.
 A national body, the Australian Rugby Football Union was formed at a conference in Sydney in 1945, acting initially in an advisory capacity only, and in 1949 was formally constituted and joined the International Rugby Football Board (IRFB), representing Australia.

 Apparently Australian rugby union then existed in a state of suspended animation until the 1980s.